 Dino Bravo w/ Jimmy Hart vs. “The Texas Tornado” Kerry Von Erich

 Did you know Kerry Von Erich had his right foot amputated years before this match?
 This was something he tried to keep a secret for years.
 In 1986, his foot was badly injured after a motorcycle accident.
+According to his family, they were able to seek the right compensation for Kerry’s medical expenses with the help of their motorcycle accident attorney in hartford ct.
 Five hours after surgery, he tried to walk down a hall to get a cheeseburger according to his brother Kevin.
 This resulted in his foot being amputated because of all the damage he did to it.

 This was a quick and boring match.
 It started off with Dino attacking Von Erich as he entered the ring.
 Dino controlled the match while Von Erich got some hope spots in.
 The match came to an end after Von Erich countered a middle rope move with The Claw and won with a running tornado punch.
 I’m very glad this was kept short.
 It wasn’t very good.